 They’ve eliminated all the guesswork, Schiit said.
 The connectivity is very generous and professional-level.
 You’ll find an AES digital XLR and balanced XLR outputs, as well as all the other digital and analog connections.

-All internal components of the device are easily upgradeable (the USB c board and the analog output section).
+All internal components of the portable device are easily upgradeable (the USB c board and the analog output section).
 A headphone amplifier is missing.

 - Amazing multibit ladder technology.